urmiii/urmiii/README.md

 #### About Me:

-- 🔭 I’m currently working as a part time IT Service Desk Analyst;
+- 🔭 I’m currently working as a Data Engineer in Geolytix;
 - 🌱 I’m currently learning Geo-spatial Data Analysis;
 - 💬 Ask me about anything, always happy to help;
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/urmidshah/)